MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/ai-formulas-formulabar.md

 Copilot must be enabled for your environment and tenant.
 For more information, see [Enable or disable Copilot (preview) in Power Apps](ai-overview.md#enable-or-disable-copilot-preview-in-power-apps).

 > [!NOTE]
 > By default, the new formula bar is enabled.
-If it's not visible, check the following app settings:
+If the **Copilot functionality menu** isn't visible, check the following app settings:
 > 1. Open your [canvas app for editing](edit-app.md) in Power Apps Studio.
 > 1. On the command bar, select **Settings** > **Updates**.
 > 1. From the **Retired** tab, turn off the **Legacy formula bar** toggle.